CU-ECEN-5823/ecen5823-courseproject-DhruvHMehta/README.md

 * [Assignment Questions](#assignmentquestions)

 ## Description
-Assignment files to blink LED0 and LED1 on the Blue Gecko Board and report current consumption from the Energy Profiler.
+Assignment files to blink LED0 in four energy modes:
+EM0, EM1, EM2 and EM3.
+The energy profiler is used to find the current consumption in each mode.

 ## Assignment Questions
-Answers to assignment questions can be found in the [Assignment1-SimplicityExerciseQuestions](https://github.com/CU-ECEN-5823/ecen5823-assignment1-DhruvHMehta/blob/main/questions/Assignment1-SimplicityExerciseQuestions.md) file.
+Answers to assignment questions can be found in the [Assignment2-ManagingEnergyModes](https://github.com/CU-ECEN-5823/ecen5823-assignment1-DhruvHMehta/blob/main/questions/Assignment2-ManagingEnergyModes.md) file.